dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/on-premises/system-requirements.md

 For every 20 developer users, it is recommended to add another 4 CPU cores, 16 GB of memory, and 100GB of disk.
 You can accomplish this either by creating a larger instance, or by adding another node to your dbt Cloud cluster.

+### Install into an existing Kubernetes cluster

+As mentioned above, it is recommended that at least 4 CPU cores, 16GB of memory, and 100GB of storage is made available for the dbt Cloud application.
+These are the resource totals consumed across the entire Kubernetes cluster by the dbt Cloud application.

 ### Install into a VM

 #### Supported Operating Systems